Introduce warm honey tones to your staircase with the Tudor light carpet rods

 - It is important to note that, like other stair runner rods, the Tudor stairrods are purely decorative and do not fix the carpet to the stairs; a stair runner must be secured by another means of installation such as gripper.

-Tips on fitting the Tudor carpet rods light on stairs
+Tips on fitting the Tudor wood stair rods for carpets

 - The stair rod brackets are supplied with No. 6 screws: drill a pilot hole before fixing the brackets to the staircase, then drill a 4mm clearance hole for the screw shank.
 It is suggested for softwood: drill a 2.5mm pilot hole and hardwood a 3mm pilot hole.
 To avoid damaging the screws it is suggested you use a low drill speed.